-- 8. To address these issues, the IPP provides that Claimant receive 1.75 hours of social skills training each week from Leaps n Boundz (LNB), a WRC-approved vendor located in Culver City, which is within the WRC catchment area.
-Claimant and her twin sister have attended LNB for three years, and her younger sister now attends the program as well. - 9.
-Mother presented persuasive evidence that LNB meets both the needs of Claimant and of her family.
+10. To address Claimant's social deficits, Claimant's IPP provides for 1.75 hours of social skills training each week at Leaps n Boundz (LNB), a WRC-approved vendor located in Culver City, which is in WRC's catchment area.
+Claimant and her twin sister have attended LNB for three years, and her younger sister attends the program as well.

+11. Mother presented persuasive evidence that LNB meets both the needs of Claimant and of her family.
 According to Mother, LNB offers a stimulating social program for Claimant and her sisters, based on each individual child's needs.
 Claimant and her sisters are very active, and LNB offers plenty of space for them to run around and use trampolines and other play equipment.
-The program is also large enough to accommodate Claimant and her younger sister in separate age groups.
-According to Mother, Claimant and her sisters "come out happy and different" after attending a session at LNB. - 10.
-At LNB, Claimant is assigned specific goals to help her interact with her peers and express her needs.
-During the weekly sessions, Claimant participates in a small group with a 3:1 ratio; Claimant's parents also regularly meet with the service providers to discuss Claimant's progress and how they might support Claimant's social skills at home.
+The program is also large enough to accommodate Claimant and her younger sister in separate age groups at the same time.
+According to Mother, Claimant and her sisters "come out happy and different" after attending a session at LNB.

+12. At LNB, Claimant has specific goals to help her communicate her wants and needs and sustain joint attention and joint play with a peer.
+During the weekly sessions, Claimant participates in a small group with a 3:1 ratio; Claimant's parents also regularly meet with the service providers to discuss Claimant's progress and how they may support Claimant's social skills at home.
 Mother testified that Claimant has demonstrated significant improvement since attending the program.
-According to Mother, Claimant's vocabulary has improved (she was nonverbal when she started the program), and she is learning to share and communicate, instead of crying and throwing things.
-Mother also believes the program has helped Claimant get along better with her sisters.
+According to Mother, because of her participation in LNB, Claimant is less likely to engage in fighting with other children and her sisters and is more interested in socially interacting with others.

-11. Claimant's family faces unique obstacles to obtaining social skills training that LNB is able to address.
+13. Claimant's family faces unique obstacles to obtaining social skills training that LNB is able to address.
 Specifically, LNB can accommodate Claimant and her two sisters at the same time so that Claimant's family only needs to make one trip each week for the girls to attend the program.
 In addition, LNB offers a program on Sunday, which is the only day Claimant and her sisters can attend.
 The three girls cannot attend a social skills program during the school week, as they are busy from Monday to Friday until 5:30 p.m. with school, occupational and speech therapy, and ABA therapy.
-Mother is unable to take Claimant and her sisters to a social skills program on Saturday because Mother cannot transport the three girls on her own as Claimant's twin sister tends to elope and requires constant attention.
+Mother is unable to take Claimant and her sisters to a social skills program on Saturday because Mother cannot transport the three girls on her own as Claimant tends to elope and requires constant attention.
 Claimant's father is unable to assist Mother on Saturday because he oftentimes works on Saturday as part of a rotating work schedule.
 Sunday is also convenient for the family because there is less traffic on the road and the travel time to LNB is relatively short.